-Students entering SCAC are assessed through a computer-based test called ACCUPLACER.
+Students entering SCAC are assessed using multiple measures which can include EdReady assessment, Accuplacer test scores, a review of student transcripts from other colleges, and high school transcripts.
+Conversations with advisors about student work and life experiences can also contribute to placement recommendations.
 The results are used to determine skill levels in reading, writing, and math, and to determine whether developmental courses need to be taken.
 The purpose is to help students succeed in college.
-There is no "failing" score on the placement test.
+There is no "failing" score on the placement tests.
 The results are simply an indicator of a person's skill levels in basic subject areas of math, reading and writing.

-The test is used to determine whether you will be placed in a developmental course and at what level.
+Tests are used to determine whether you will be placed in a developmental course and at what level.
 The guidelines below may help you to get a higher score.